ceedee666/cloud_based_is/lectures/oauth.md

 1. Try to log in using a different user and access the same service.
 What do you observe?
+1. What happens if you change `scope` variable of the initial authorization request?
 1. What occurs when an access token expires?
 How can an app obtain a new token?
 1. Try to access a service using the Client Credentials grant type.
 What is different?